Signal and System Design for Wireless Power Transfer : Prototype, Experiment and Validation: Conclusions and Future Works

 \section{Conclusions and Future Works}

 A WPT testbed with and without CSIT acquisition and various signal transmission strategies (beamforming, waveform, modulation and transmit diversity) was designed, prototyped and experimented.
 The harvested DC power achieved by those strategies and combination thereof was analyzed as a function of various parameters such as the propagation conditions, CSIT quality, bandwidth, rectenna design and experimental results were contrasted with the theoretical analysis.
 It has been shown that the design of an appropriate signal generation method (such as SMF) that adapts as a function of the channel condition can significantly boost the harvested DC power performance.
-Large gains are obtained when using a combination of waveform and beamforming, and the larger the number of sinewaves in the waveform and the wider the bandwidth, the larger the gains.
-Significant performance improvements were possible through signal design based on CSIT under frequency selective channel conditions, so as to jointly benefit from a beamforming gain, a waveform gain, the rectenna nonlinearity and the frequency selectivity of the channel.
-In the event where CSIT is not available, the power transmission efficiency can be greatly improved by using proper energy modulations or by generating artificial fading through a multi-antenna transmit diversity strategy.
+Large gains are obtained when using a combination of waveform and beamforming.
+The larger the number of tones in the waveform and the wider the bandwidth, the larger the gains.
+Significant performance improvements were possible through signal design based on CSIT under frequency-selective channel, so as to jointly benefit from a beamforming gain, a waveform gain, the rectenna nonlinearity and the frequency selectivity of the channel.
+In the case where CSIT is not available, the power transmission efficiency can be greatly improved by using proper energy modulations or by generating artificial fading through a multi-antenna transmit diversity strategy.
 Widely used modulations for data communication have also been shown to improve the power transfer efficiency depending on the modulation type, but are outperformed by modulation designed specifically for WPT.
 This work demonstrates experimentally the importance and benefits of modelling and exploiting the harvester nonlinearities originating from the convexity of the I-V characteristics of the diodes.
-On the other hand, a linear model of the harvester obtained by ignoring the nonlinearity is not validated by experiments and leads to poor signal designs.
-There are many interesting research avenues to puruse.
-Beyond the MISO system, a large-scale multisine multiantenna WPT, applicable to both single-user and multi-user deployments, is a promising architecture \cite{Huang2017}.
+On the other hand, it is also verified that the linear model of the harvester obtained by ignoring the nonlinearity leads to poor signal design.
+There are many interesting research avenues to pursue.
+Beyond the MISO system, a large-scale multisine multiantenna WPT with jointly optimized beamforming and waveform, applicable to both single-user and multi-user deployments, is a promising architecture \cite{Huang2017}.
 It is also worth to implement and investigate a larger number of transmit antennas in the transmit diversity experiment.
 When it comes to channel acquisition, the wired feedback of CSI needs to be replaced by a wireless counterpart.
-To that end, a low-power simple method to feedback CSI from receiver to transmitter and accordingly design the joint waveform and beamforming was studied in \cite{Huang2018}.
+To that end, a low-power simple method to feedback CSI from receiver to transmitter and accordingly design the joint waveform and beamforming, as studied in \cite{Huang2018}, would be an interesting avenue that has not been experimented yet.
 Moreover, another interesting area will be to consider a WPT architecture where the transmit signals and the rectennas adapt themselves dynamically as a function of the channel state \cite{Clerckx2018b}, which requires the design of rectennas adaptive to their input waveforms (shape and power) \cite{Ouda2018}.
 These will be considered in future enhancements of our testbed system.
 Moving beyond WPT, it is also interesting to study how the prototype could be expanded to a real SWIPT system so as to assess the performance of SWIPT waveform and the corresponding rate-energy tradeoff.
+Some preliminary results are available in \cite{Kim2019}.